Human Services Program

 What is the practicum?

 The practicum is a supervised field placement for a structured hands-on learning experience.
 Students directly apply and develop skills in an actual work setting under the supervision of a human services professional.
 Students spend 10 hours per week in a human services agency in their area of specialization.
 Practicum begins in fall semester only, and is completed through the following spring semester.
-The Human Services Program Advisor selects agencies for placement.
+The Human Services Program Director and Lead Practicum Coordinator selects agencies for placement.
 A scheduled practicum class accompanies the practicum experience.

 What are the practicum requirements?

 NOTE: The Human Services Certificate of Achievement and Associate Degree include practicum courses.
-Any student with a felony and/or misdemeanor conviction is required to make an appointment and meet with the program administrator before entering this program and before applying for practicum.
+Any student with a felony and/or misdemeanor conviction is required to make an appointment and meet with the program director before entering this program and before applying for practicum.
 A criminal background check is required before acceptance into practicum.
 Practicum students are subject to policies of Lansing Community College and agency policies.
 Human service agencies comply with the Public Health Code Act 368, amended by Act 303, September 03, 2002.
-This may require additional criminal background checks, fingerprinting, and drug/alcohol screening, etc. All costs related to these requirements are the responsibility of the student.
+This may require additional criminal background checks, fingerprinting, and drug/alcohol screening, etc. Students placed in an agency with programs for children and families require a DHS Central Registry Background Check as well.
+All costs related to these requirements are the responsibility of the student.
 Practicum students must adhere to the policies and procedures for placement with an agency before enrolling in HUSE 282 and HUSE 284.

 - Practicum starts every fall semester and continues through the following spring semester.